1st Steps Clinic

 • Comply with Workers’ Compensation laws

-USE AND DISCLOSURES WITH YOUR AUTHORIZATION
+USE AND DISCLOSURES THAT REQUIRE YOUR AUTHORIZATION

 Other uses and disclosures of your personal information require your written authorization.
 You may revoke your authorization at any time by doing so in writing.
 All written requests can be submitted or sent to our Privacy Officer at the address listed below.